Darkbladecr/ClinDev-gameOfLife/README.md

 like with the `nGen()` method.
 An example is included at the end of the file.
 Also there are two different methods for calculating the number of neighbors an organism has.

+You are now able to change the grid size of the Game of Life by giving two numbers when creating the class `QOL(rows, columns)`.
+I have included an example at the end of the script with a grid size of 20x20.